 Any company cannot act by itself; it needs one or group of people to operate it.

-Besides operating the company there are of functions holding numbers responsibility and need to take care such as directing the work force towards productivity, managing smooththe functioning, supervising the overall performance of the company.
+Besides operating the company there are functions numbers of holding responsibility and need to take care such as directing the work force towards productivity, managing the smooth functioning, supervising the overall performance of the company.
 The person who is responsible for the general performance of an organization is called company secretary.